peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-01-19 Tramps Like Us.md

 - Story begins in the town of Ionntrás with population of several hundred, including small disbursed hamlets around town built on older remnants
 - Everyone in the party knows each other to varying degrees because there are only a few hundred people, and everyone in the party is fairly young
 - The party:
-	- [[Ionntrás Campaign/Party/Captain Lamp Minksi\|Captain Lamp Minksi]]:  6'4, mess of black hair that is shaggy in a ponytail they put up a week ago, green eyes, two cat ears, and long cat tail.
+	- [[Ionntrás Campaign/Party/Captain Lamp Minksi\|Captain Lamp Minksi]]:  6'4, mess of black hair that is shaggy in a ponytail she put up a week ago, green eyes, two cat ears, and long cat tail.
 Born into the river runner trade.
 Matted fur
 	- [[Ionntrás Campaign/Party/Reed Primus\|Reed Primus]]: a fisher that's only lightly-tanned despite years in the sun with shaggy blond hair, green eyes, green clothing with a dark orange bandana, and a slim, but muscular build
 	- [[Ionntrás Campaign/Party/Finn Fairleaf\|Finn Fairleaf]]: a stout halfling fellow with a red cloak.
 An aspiring adventurer that hasn't made it too far and has mostly made it through by hitchhiking
 	- [[Ionntrás Campaign/Party/Tony\|Tony]]: a little boy when he has his disguise up, without it he looks like a ceramic doll with cracks in face and arms.
 An orphan urchin with shaggy brown hair, cargo pants with pockets and tools, and a blue poncho